Celine-Guan/Stat-analysis-R/README.md

-# Statistical Analysis of Emerging Modes of Gestural Coordination
+# Statistical Analysis with R : Emerging modes of temporal coordination : Mandarin and non-native consonant clusters
 #### Qianwen Guan

+This repository contains analysis of my thesis 'Emerging modes of temporal coordination : Mandarin and non-native consonant clusters' using R.

 ## Libraries required for this analysis:
 - car